EyasuTeshome/shifttracker/job-search/job-searching-morning-session-coding-project-brainstorm.md

 2. Choose the first person who will present their side project idea or brainstorming topic.
 3. Choose the person who will keep track of time: allow 6 minutes per person/project.
 4. Make sure you take notes of the ideas for your project.

-Now as a group, brainstorm and share ideas!
+5. Still staying in your breakup rooms, brainstorm and share ideas with each other.

-After 6 minutes, thank each other and move on to the next person.
+6. After 6 minutes, thank each other and move on to the next person.

 ### Submit your exercise